6-minute read

 A range of factors have contributed to this, including higher demand after the coronavirus pandemic, cold weather in winter, and the Russia-Ukraine conflict.

-Falling wholesale energy prices are reflected in Ofgem’s latest price cap for July 2023.
+Falling wholesale energy prices are reflected in Ofgem’s latest price cap for July to September 2024.

-The energy regulator sets a price cap for domestic customers every quarter, and it’s down £426 from £2,500 in April to £2,074 for July.
-This is the first time in nearly two years that the price cap has decreased.
+The energy regulator sets a price cap for domestic customers every quarter, and it’s down £122 from £1,690 in April to £1,568 in July.

 While Ofgem only sets a price cap for consumer prices, there’s nothing in place for businesses.
 That said, if you run your business from home then you may well benefit from this as you’re unlikely to be on a business energy contract.

-Support tapered off for small businesses with the end of the energy bill relief scheme in April.
-But there’s an energy bill discount scheme in place until 31 March 2024, which offers a discount on wholesale gas and electricity prices.
+Support tapered off for small businesses with the end of the energy bill relief scheme in April and the energy bill discount scheme in April 2024.

 However, the main challenge is that many businesses are locked into expensive, long-term contracts so high prices are likely to continue despite wholesale prices starting to fall.